 Australian importers/authorised suppliers of solar panels included on the CEC list of approved modules are also referred to as ‘responsible suppliers’ by the CEC.
 A responsible supplier is an Australian-based manufacturer or an Australian-based nominated importer for an overseas manufacturer.

 All Australian manufacturers and importers/responsible suppliers are required to make all serial numbers of CEC approved PV modules available to the agency.
 This can happen in 2 ways:

-Failure to comply with a CEC data request notice will indicate a breach of CEC PV Module Listing Terms and Conditions which may result in the removal of a manufacturer’s solar panel product from the CEC approved PV module list.
+Failure to comply with a CEC data request notice will indicate a breach of the CEC's PV Module Listing Terms and Conditions which may result in the removal of a manufacturer’s solar panel product from the CEC's approved PV module list.
 Removal from the CEC’s approved PV module list will affect your product's eligibility for STCs and may impact your Australian sales results.

-Solar panel serial number data not supplied to our ledger by an Australian manufacturer or importer/responsible supplier including via a verification service provider operating in SPV, may result in a processing delay or an inability for us to assess STC claims.
+If solar panel serial number data is not supplied to our ledger by an Australian manufacturer or importer/responsible supplier, including via a verification service provider operating in SPV, there may be a delay in processing or an inability for us to assess STC claims.